KarrLab/intro_to_wc_modeling/docs/tutorials/cell_modeling/simulation/index.rst

 Flux balance analysis (FBA)
 ---------------------------
-Flux balance analysis (FBA) is a popular approach to simulating metabolism.
+Flux balance analysis (FBA) is a popular approach for simulating metabolism.
 Like ODE models, FBA is based on microscopic analyses of how the concentration of each species in the cell changes over time in response to the concentrations of other species.
-However, FBA leverages two additional sets of data and two additional assumptions.
-First, FBA incorporates estimates of the minimum and maximum possible flux of each reaction which, for a subset of reactions, can be obtained from experimental observations.
-Second, FBA incorporates an additional reaction which represents the assembly of metabolites into a cell and can be calibrated based on the observed cellular composition.
-Third, FBA assumes that the each species is at steady-state (:math:`\frac{dx}{dt} = 0`).
-This assumptions greatly constrains the model, thereby reducing the amount of data needed to build the model.
+However, unlike ODE models which assume that each reaction can be annotated with a rate law, FBA does not assume that rate laws can be determined but does assume that cells have evolved to maximize their growth rates.
+In addition, FBA assumes that all species are at steady-state (:math:`\frac{dx}{dt} = 0`), which greatly constrains the model, thereby reducing the amount of data needed.
 However, this assumption also prevents FBA from making predictions about the dynamics of metabolic networks.

+Together, these assumptions enable FBA to determine reaction fluxes by posing an optimization problem that maximizes growth.
+To achieve this, FBA leverages two additional sets of data.
+First, it incorporates estimates of the minimum and maximum possible flux of each reaction which, for a subset of reactions, can be obtained from experimental observations.
+These constrain the optimization solution space.
-Fourth, FBA assumes that cells have evolved to grow maximally fast.
-Together, these additional data and assumptions pose cell simulation as a linear optimization problem which can be solved using linear programming.
+Second, FBA expresses the growth of a cell via an additional pseudo-reaction called the biomass reaction that represents the assembly of metabolites into the molecules which are incorporated in the growth of a cell.
+It can be calibrated based on the observed cellular composition.
+Together, these assumptions and additional data enable FBA to pose cell simulation as a linear optimization problem that can be solved with linear programming.

 .. math::